Book Now Available

 Inflation and Your Retirement Plan

 Certainly, no one will complain about an increase in their Social Security check this coming year, but for most of us, it’s unlikely to dramatically change your lifestyle.
-Remember, it’s not a “pay raise” if the cost of goods and services you purchase continue to go up.
+Remember, it’s not a “pay raise” if the cost of goods and services you purchase continues to go up.
 It only keeps you “even” with the purchasing power of a dollar.

 Sources: